mrfrkayvaz/bref/commands/commands.md

 ### Task 1

-The first task is to implement logic in the toJSON function that identifies three key components from the incoming Bref data:
+The first task is to implement logic in the to_json function that identifies three key components from the incoming Bref data:

 type_defs – stores all type definitions.